kevin-dougherty/igra-radiosonde-monitor/README.md

 ## Deployment

-The app is designed to be deployed with a scheduled ingest job that updates the database twice daily (after 00Z and 12Z synoptic hours):
+The app runs on a scheduled ingest job that updates the database twice daily (after 00Z and 12Z synoptic hours), then restarts the live dashboard so it picks up the fresh data:

 - **Web host:** Render (Flask/gunicorn)
 - **Database storage:** Cloudflare R2 (S3-compatible, zero egress fees)
-- **Scheduled ingest:** GitHub Actions cron (free for public repos)
+- **Scheduled ingest:** GitHub Actions cron (free for public repos), which uploads the refreshed database to R2 and then calls Render's restart API so the running service re-downloads it — no full rebuild needed

 ```bash
 # Start command for Render